 - Product ads appear within the search results for selected keywords as promoted results relevant to the person’s search.

-- Brands videos are a new cost-per-click ad type that auto-plays a video while also showing an image, description, and link to the product below it.
+- Brands videos are a newer cost-per-click (CPC) ad type that auto-plays a video while also showing an image, description, and link to the product below it.

-Again, it helps to run test campaigns in each format to figure out which one delivers the best return for a particular product, and to see if using a few ad campaigns together provides even better results.
+It helps to run test campaigns in a few different formats to determine which one delivers the best return for a particular product and to see if using a few ad campaigns together provides even better results.

 Amazon is consistently updating and expanding its ad features.
-At the end of 2018, they began offering portfolios for sponsored campaigns to silo and organize campaigns.
 For keywords, Sponsored Brands broad match can now use “modifiers +” to ensure the word is in the search, rather than pure broad match that can match with related words or phrases.